teal-language/tl/docs/declaration_files.md

 end
 ```

-You can predefine the `love` module by creating a `tlconfig.lua` file at the root of your project:
+You can put `global_env_def = "love-example"` in a `tlconfig.lua` file at
+the root of your project, and `tl` will now assume that any globals declared
+in `love-example.d.tl` are available to other modules being compiled:

 ```
 -- tlconfig.lua